 A regular rank faculty member shall be granted temporary medical leave with pay in the event of illness, injury, or other temporary medical restriction if the restriction will exceed four weeks.
 Temporary medical leave may be extended up to one year.
 If replacements for instructional time are needed, the salaries for those replacements will be paid from school or institute funds.
-The university will continue to pay the employer's share of the cost of fringe benefit programs such as health care insurance, group life insurance, or the Faculty/Staff Retirement Plan for a faculty member on temporary medical leave must provide evidence from their physician that they are able to return to work.
+The university will continue to pay the employer's share of the cost of fringe benefit programs such as health care insurance, group life insurance, or the Faculty/Staff Retirement Plan for a faculty member on temporary medical leave.
+A faculty member returning from a temporary medical leave must provide evidence from their physician that they are able to return to work.